rocky-linux/documentation/docs/desktop/gnome/valuta.md

 ## Introduction

- If you travel frequently for businesses or moving to a new country, check out Valuta.
-It is a tool that quickly converts currencies from two countries.
+ If you often travel or are moving abroad, ease your planning with Valuta.
+This app quickly converts currencies between two countries.

 ## Assumptions